tfry-git/ergometrino/README.md

 # Feature details

 ## Numeric displays
-- Left hand: Current speed (large) - Average speed - Graph of the speed over the past minute (roughly)
+- Left hand: Current speed (large) - Average speed - Graph of the speed over the past minute
-- Right hand: Distance - Time - Time difference to previous run - Time difference to best run - Low battery warning
+- Right hand: Distance (large) - Time - Time difference to previous run - Time difference to best run - Low battery warning

 ## Speed graph
-To help maintain a stable speed, the lower left graph plots your speed over the past minute.
+To help maintain a stable speed, the lower left graph plots your speed over the past minute (roughly).
 This is centered at the current speed, with a range of +/- 7 units.
 Dotted lines indicate the average speed _during the current segement_ of the previous, and best runs.

+## Quick status LEDs
+See above.

 ## Future extensions
 With a bit of tweaking, the display could hold more values such as heart rate, cadence, etc. Also, we could easily keep track of total training time and distance.